Skip to content

 Published August 30, 2019 by Amourgis & Associates

 One of the questions that we hear the most is if you can get a credit card after filing for bankruptcy.
 The answer is always a resounding Yes!
 Filing for bankruptcy is a way for you to start off with a financially clean slate and a fresh start!
-And that includes credit cards.
+And that includes credit card debts.
 But there are a few things to keep in mind so you can make the best decision for your financial goals and rebuilding your credit.

 Unsecured Vs. Secured Credit Cards